-10 Of the BEST things to do in Monterey CA
+✦ Ten BEST things to do in Monterey CA ✦

 After you’ve had your fill of chilling on Monterey beach, you can always up the pace and take to the waves.
 Surfing was recently named the “official” state sport of California, so why not?!
 There are plentiful options for surfing in Monterey, for surfers of most levels.
 You can even take surf lessons in Monterey.
 Carmel Beach is known for its reliable surfing conditions in the area, while Marina State Beach is recommended for more advanced surfers in Monterey.
 Monterey State Beach offers better surfing conditions for beginners and novices.

-Almost everyone I have ever talked to about Monterey always mentions this place and there is good reason!
-You and the kiddos will be amazed and dazzled at over 550 species that are on display.
+Almost everyone I have ever talked to about Monterey always mentions the Monterey Aquarium and there certainly is good reason!
+You and the kids will be amazed and dazzled at over 550 species that are on display.
 I particularly love the Jellies Experience, where the underworld of jellyfish is so brightly displayed.
 I find them so mesmerizing!
 They also have the Kelp Forest, one of the tallest aquariums exhibits in the world, so don’t miss that.
 They receive over 1.8 million visitors per year, so get there early and get your tickets!
 This is simply the BEST THING to do in Monterey, CA!

-C Restaurant and bar is just steps away from the Monterey Aquarium inside the InterContinental hotel.
+The C Bar is just steps away from the Monterey Aquarium inside the InterContinental Hotel.
 The restaurant features only seafood endorsed by Seafood Watch of the Monterey Bay Aquarium and every table has views out to the ocean.
 The perfect place for lunch or dinner!

-This historic, waterfront district is a busy tourist destination with old buildings and shops that have been re-energized.
-Restaurants, souvenir shops, candy shops, hotels and shopping seem endless for your delight.
-Back in 1880’s, the most lavish resort in the world, Hotel Del Monte, opened up the entire Monterey Peninsula to the world of tourism.
+Come visit Cannery Row, this historic, waterfront district is a busy tourist destination with old buildings and shops that have been re-energized.
+Restaurants, souvenir shops, candy shops, hotels, and shopping seem endless for your delight.
+Back in the 1880s, the most lavish resort in the world, Hotel Del Monte, opened up the entire Monterey Peninsula to the world of tourism.
 In 1902, the canneries moved in and eventually became the setting of John Steinbeck’s novel Cannery Row.
 There is plenty to do here and even more great things to eat!

-The Carmel Mission is a complex of 18th century buildings and churches built along the California coastline by the Spaniards.
+The Carmel Mission is a complex of 18th-century buildings and churches built along the California coastline by the Spaniards.
 It has 5 museums, but I think the church itself is the most glorious to see.
 To enter the church is like stepping back in time.
 This church was built of stone that required skilled masons to cut and dress the stone.
-The architect, Manuel Ruiz, was from San Blas, Mexico and began building it in 1795 with the help from his master mason brother, Santiago.
+The architect, Manuel Ruiz, was from San Blas, Mexico, and began building it in 1795 with the help of his master mason brother, Santiago.
 This certainly is one of my favorite things to do when visiting Monterey.

-There you have it, 10 of the BEST things to do on the Monterey Peninsula!
+There you have it, 10 of the BEST things to do in Monterey CA!

 Want to read more about Monterey?

 Disclosure: As is common in the travel industry, PointsandTravel was provided with compensation for the purposes of review.
 While it has not influenced her review, PointsandTravel.com believes in full disclosure of all potential conflicts of interest.
-All Photos by the named photographer.
 There may be affiliate links in this article.